arslan95/btcpayserver/README.md

 ### How to run

-Use the `run` scripts to run BTCPay Server, this example shows how to print the available command-line arguments of BTCPay Server.
+Use the `run` scripts to run Blockchain Merchant, this example shows how to print the available command-line arguments of Blockchain Merchant.

 On Powershell: